strongbox/strongbox-web-integration-tests/README.md

 These tests active by default, however you can skip them using following profile:
  - `-P\!run-maven-it-tests` for Linux;
  - `-P!run-maven-it-tests` for Windows;

+## Sbt tests

+You will need `Java 1.8` and `Sbt 1.1.0` installed in order to execute `Sbt` Integration tests.
+These tests active by default, however you can skip them using following profile:
+ - `-P\!run-sbt-it-tests` for Linux;
+ - `-P!run-sbt-it-tests` for Windows;

 ## Nuget tests